-Our new leaflet ‘Regulating autonomy in weapons systems’ (now available in 10 languages) explains with graphics and visuals a basic model of how a treaty to address autonomous weapons could be structured – and illustrates how that structure responds to the problems that increased autonomy in weapons systems raise.
+Our new leaflet ‘Regulating autonomy in weapons systems’ (now available in 10 languages) explains with graphics and visuals a basic model of how a treaty to address autonomous weapons could be structured – and illustrates how that structure responds to the concerns raised by increasing autonomy in weapons systems.

 For us, there are two key problems that we need to work together to solve:

-- firstly, which systems within the scope of discussion are fundamentally unacceptable; and
+- firstly, to decide which systems within the scope of discussion about autonomous weapons are fundamentally unacceptable; and

-- secondly, how human control can be maintained over the remaining systems in this area, in order to adequately uphold both legal obligations and more profound moral and ethical principles.
+- secondly, to work out how can human control be maintained over the remaining systems in this area, in order to adequately uphold both legal obligations and more profound moral and ethical principles.

 An effective structure for international legal regulation would prohibit certain configurations – such as systems that target people, and those that can’t be meaningfully controlled – and require positive obligations for meaningful human control over others, within a broad scope of sensor-based weapons systems that employ a particular process to apply force: that of matching sensor inputs to a “target profile” of characteristics following a system’s activation, emplacement, or deployment.

-This publication lays this out, looking also at how different types of systems within the scope of current international discussion would be affected.
+This publication lays this out, looking also at how different types of systems within the scope of current international discussions would be affected.